Biden Administration Requests $4 Billion for Baltimore Bridge, National Disasters

 That Oct.
 9, 2023, request included appropriations for Israel, Ukraine, Indo-Pacific allies, border security, child care stabilization, wildland firefighter pay, and the Federal Communications Commission’s Affordable Connectivity Program.

-Congress in April adopted a $95 billion supplemental funding package that included $60 billion for Ukraine and $14.1 billion for Israel.
+Congress, in April, adopted a $95 billion supplemental funding package that included $60 billion for Ukraine and $14.1 billion for Israel.

 The $4 billion emergency request addresses the “urgent requests the President put forward last October that would bolster border security and address urgent domestic needs, including disaster relief,” Ms. Young wrote in her letter to Mr. Johnson.

-The emergency disaster funding request comes as the National Oceanic and Atmospheric Administration (NOAA) is projecting an “extraordinary” hurricane season in the coming months, she noted.
+The emergency disaster funding request comes as the National Oceanic and Atmospheric Administration is projecting an “extraordinary” hurricane season in the coming months, she noted.

-“The administration urges prompt congressional action on this request, including for the Federal Emergency Management Agency’s (FEMA) Disaster Relief Fund (DRF), to ensure that we can uphold the federal government’s responsibility to both rebuild from past disasters and respond to future events,” Ms. Young wrote.
+“The administration urges prompt congressional action on this request, including for the Federal Emergency Management Agency’s Disaster Relief Fund (DRF), to ensure that we can uphold the federal government’s responsibility to both rebuild from past disasters and respond to future events,” Ms. Young wrote.

 The 47-year-old, 1.6-mile Francis Scott Key Bridge was knocked down by the 95,000-ton, Singapore-flagged containership Dali on March 26, killing six construction workers and shutting down the Port of Baltimore for weeks.

 Under the FHWA’s emergency program, the federal government reimburses states at 100 percent for the first 270 days after approving an emergency application.
-After that, states get reimbursed at 80 to 90 percent.
+After that, states get reimbursed at 80 percent to 90 percent.

-On April 11, Maryland’s congressional delegation introduced Senate Bill 4114, the Baltimore BRIDGE Act, which would pay the entire cost for the reconstruction of the Key Bridge, including 5 percent upfront, estimated at anywhere from $170 to $190 million.
+On April 11, Maryland’s congressional delegation introduced Senate Bill 4114, the Baltimore BRIDGE Act, which would pay the entire cost for the reconstruction of the Key Bridge, including 5 percent upfront, estimated at anywhere from $170 million to $190 million.

 As part of the proposal, the FHWA approved Maryland’s request to designate the Key Bridge as part of the interstate system, changing its Maryland State Route 695 designation to I-695 to qualify for 90 percent reimbursement rather than 80 percent as a state highway.